olimartin90/tiny-app/README.md

 ## Getting Started

 1. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:8080/> or using the `node --inspect express_server.js`
+The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

 ## Dependencies